 In general, leggings, tracksuit bottoms and a tee shirt or leotard and tights are suitable for most classes.
 Jazz shoes, soft ballet shoes or canvas shoes are recommended for modern/jazz dance, runners / trainers for street dance, hip hop and funk class and tap shoes for tap dancing class.
 Tap shoes have to be worn in Tap Class.

 We recommend that no jewellery be worn in class.
 Please do not leave your belongings in the Changing Areas, bring your bag to Studio.

 All Mobile Phones have to be turned off in class!
 This is non-negotiable!

 The school will be working with pupils towards the Royal Academy of Dance Examinations/ Class Awards.
-A date for our next examination session is yet to be decided.
+A date in February and March for our next examination session is yet to be decided.
 We just finished a major session last March and May.
 For those of you who are not familiar with the exam system or the benefits of ballet class we would suggest that you visit the Academy website at www.rad.org.
-The Royal Academy of Dance is the worlds largest Ballet School and NPAS are delighted to be entering our 26th year with the RAD.
+The Royal Academy of Dance is the worlds largest Ballet School and NPAS are delighted to be entering our 27th year with the RAD.

 Head of Ballet

 Regulation uniform is required for those children taking RAD Ballet and Examinations.